Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The Parks has 105 active public transport stops.
-These include both train and bus services.
-There are 22 individual routes operating in total, providing 2,105 weekly passenger trips combined.
+These are a mix of train and bus services.
+There are 22 different routes operating in total.

-The average distance residents live from the nearest transport stop is 185 meters.
+Collectively, these routes provide 2,105 weekly passenger trips.
+The average distance from residents' homes to the nearest transport stop is 185 meters.
 On average, there are 300 trips per day across all routes, which equates to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport